 Elizabeth was inspired by Bernie Sanders’ call for everyday people to run for office, a decision that was cemented when Hillary Clinton lost and Elizabeth’s 9-year-old son said the family had to return to Peru “because Donald Trump doesn’t like people who speak Spanish.”

-Elizabeth defeated a 16-year- Republican incumbent in Virginia’s 2017 Blue Wave, a race that was profiled by race that was profiled by Huffington Post and GoodFight Media in the 2018 documentary “Storm The Gates.”
+Elizabeth defeated a 16-year- Republican incumbent in Virginia’s 2017 Blue Wave, a race that was profiled by the Huffington Post and GoodFight Media in the 2018 documentary “Storm The Gates.”
 Shortly after her election, Elizabeth was invited by now-Speaker Pelosi to give the 2018 Spanish language response to Trump’s State of the Union address.
 She was elected by her colleagues to serve as Chair of the Freshman Class and campaigned across the Commonwealth as the Virginia Co-Chair of Bernie Sanders 2020 campaign.
-Later in the year, she proudly accepted an invitation from the Biden campaign to serve on now-President-elect Joe Biden’s National Latino Leadership Council and campaigned for the Biden-Harris ticket throughout the state.
+Later in the year, she proudly accepted an invitation from the Biden campaign to serve on now-President Joe Biden’s National Latino Leadership Council and campaigned for the Biden-Harris ticket throughout the state.

-Elizabeth, whose district encompasses parts of the majority-minority Prince William County as well as parts of the more rural and red Fauquier County, is well equipped to help bridge the Rural Divide.
-Virginian-Pilot columnist G.C.
-Morse has written that “Guzman has obvious political gifts and conveys both thoughtfulness and an easy authenticity” and mused “Could she sell more collectivist (liberal) politics to rural areas short on answers?”
+Elizabeth, whose district encompasses parts of the majority-minority Prince William County as well as parts of the more rural and red Fauquier County, has worked diligently to bridge the rural-urban divide and ensure that all communities in her district are represented.

 Elizabeth and her husband Carlos reside in Dale City with their four children and her mother, Gregoria.